Munda peoples: History

+After dispersal from the Mahanadi River Delta, the Korku moved west 350 miles and established settlements in the Satpura hills while the Kherwarians settled in the Chota Nagpur plateau and Rajmahal hills and practiced a mix of shifting cultivation and rice farming.
+It appears that there were two Munda tribes, the Birhor and the Juang, had reverted back to forager lifestyles after moving to the eastern plateau, where "agriculture likely proved difficult" (Peterson 2021:10).
+Peterson (2021) suggests that Munda-speaking tribes were not restricted in the accretion hills, but also likely inhabited in the eastern parts of the Gangetic Plain, around densely populated regions of Uttar Pradesh and Bihar, where they later were absorbed into Indo-Aryan ethnic groups.

 Migration into India

 According to Chaubey et al., "Austro-Asiatic speakers in India today are derived from dispersal from Southeast Asia, followed by extensive sex-specific admixture with local Indian populations."
 According to Riccio et al., the Munda people are likely descended from Austroasiatic migrants from Southeast Asia.

 According to Zhang et al., Austroasiatic migrations from Southeast Asia into India took place after the last Glacial maximum, circa 10,000 years ago.
 Arunkumar et al. suggest Austroasiatic migrations from Southeast Asia occurred into Northeast India 5.2 ± 0.6 kya and into East India 4.3 ± 0.2 kya.